Fast Forward (Australian TV series)

-Fast Forward was an Australian sketch comedy TV series, broadcast from April 1989 to November 1992.
+Fast Forward is an Australian sketch comedy series, broadcast from April 1989 to November 1992.
 The show was produced by Steve Vizard, who was also the executive producer, writer, and performer.
 It starred Jane Turner, Gina Riley, Magda Szubanski, Marg Downey, Michael Veitch, and many others, along with numerous guests and supporting stars.

 Fast Forward was succeeded by the related series Full Frontal, and subsequently Totally Full Frontal, which were broadcast from 1993 to 1999.

 Background

 Many of the stars came from a 1985 Seven Network sketch-comedy pilot called The Eleventh Hour, which also spawned The Comedy Company, via The D-Generation.
 Fast Forward was commissioned by Seven in late 1988.
 It was produced by Vizard's production company, United Film Completion, and broadcast on Seven Network.
 The several working titles for the show include Snapped Cable Television, as well as Fast Forward.

 Production and main cast

 The show was produced by Steve Vizard, who was also the executive producer, writer, and performer, and starred Jane Turner, Gina Riley, Magda Szubanski (the three of whom went on to star in Kath & Kim), Marg Downey, Michael Veitch, Peter Moon, Alan Pentland, Steve Blackburn, Geoff Brooks, Ernie Dingo, the Rubbery Figures satirical puppets, and numerous guests and supporting stars, such as Gerry Connolly and Bryan Dawe.

 Fast Forward was directed by Ted Emery.
 From its second series onward, Andrew Knight joined Steve Vizard and Ted Emery as executive producers of the show.
 They went on to establish the leading Australian production house, Artist Services.